-There may also be times when testing is limited or not practical, either due to the poor health of your rabbit or financial constraints.
+There may also be times when testing may be limited or isn't practical, either due to the poor health of your rabbit or financial constraints.
 In these cases, the symptoms can be treated aggressively with fluids and medication but, depending on the root cause, the fasting may return.

 How to Prevent a Loss of Appetite

-Most diseases that cause your rabbit to stop eating are completely preventable and there are simple things you can do to promote a healthy appetite in your rabbit.
-Make sure you provide unlimited grass hays (not alfalfa) and leafy greens and fresh drinking water in a bowl.
-They also need a clean and protected place to sleep and a stable environment free of fluctuating temperatures and stressors.
+You can also take simple steps to promote a healthy appetite in your rabbit.
+Make sure you provide unlimited grass hays (not alfalfa), leafy greens, and fresh drinking water in a bowl.
+Your rabbit also needs a stable environment that's free of fluctuating temperatures and stressors.